Police Support Volunteers

 Dog ownership required!
 Wellbeing Dog Handler volunteers will visit police stations and hubs with their OK9 accredited Wellbeing Dog.
 They will support the Northumbria Police workforce by engaging with staff, officers, and volunteers, encouraging discussion, and promoting mental health and wellbeing information.

 Wellbeing Dog Handler recruitment is now closed.
-If you have any questions about the role, or would like to know when applications will re-open please email our Citizens in Policing team.
+If you have any questions about the role, or would like to know when applications will re-open please email our Talent Acquisition team.

 Wellbeing Dog Handler volunteers will support the Northumbria Police workforce by bringing their OK9 accredited dog to police stations and hubs upon request, with visits being coordinated by the Wellbeing team.